 The objective of the program is to understand world peace, to spark an interest as well as to prepare our young generation for the international challenges of tomorrow.
 In this regard, SPIA has created this participatory and collaborative program – which began in Russia and Ukraine in 2018 – to teach young people that peace is fragile and that it is therefore necessary to protect it together.
 Furthermore, this programme aims to create a better understanding of Blue Helmets’ actions, a deeper understanding of United Nations’ operation and an increase in awareness of major issues facing humanity – such as peace, security, climate change or gender equality.

-The program is divided into three pillars: Introduction to the program – presenting essential concepts, promoted by the United Nations, and put into practice by the SPIA –, Human Rights – addressing human rights representations and their links with Blue Helmet’s actions, as well as Citizenship and Universal Peace – with the objective of raising the awareness of Young Peacemakers on their national and international citizenship.
+The program is divided into three components: Introduction to the program – presenting essential concepts, promoted by the United Nations, and put into practice by SPIA –, Human Rights – addressing human rights representations and their links with Blue Helmet’s actions, as well as Citizenship and Universal Peace – with the objective of raising the awareness of Young Peacemakers on their national and international citizenship.

 In addition, the Young Peacemakers will receive a Peace Pack prior to the launch of the program.
-It contains, among other, educational content and awards for the Young Peacemaker.
+It contains, among many other, educational content and awards for the Young Peacemaker.

-Becoming a Young Peacemaker is an art of life, due to the fact, that learning to be a Young Peacemaker means – within the framework of these pillars – getting to know the other, getting to know oneself and also getting involved in the society of tomorrow.
+Becoming a Young Peacemaker is an art of life, due to the fact, that learning to be a Young Peacemaker means – within the framework of these stages – getting to know the other, getting to know oneself and also getting involved in the society of tomorrow.
 Therefore, the program starts from the observation that the construction of peace-building and peacekeeping, in view of all the related values and principles, are not sufficiently inculcated.